Rafn1k/Rafn1k.github.io/README.md

 -----------
 # What are Tanks?
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/f/f8/Bundesarchiv_Bild_146-1975-102-14A%2C_Panzer_VI_%28Tiger_II%2C_K%C3%B6nigstiger%29.jpg)
 > - They are heavily armed and armoured combat vehicle that moves on two endless metal chains called tracks.
 Tanks are essentially weapons platforms that make the weapons mounted in them more effective by their cross-country mobility and by the protection they provide for their crews.

-> - Tanks have been classified by weight, role, or other criteria, that has changed over time and place.
+They have been classified by weight, role, or other criteria, that has changed over time and place.
 Classification is determined by the prevailing theories of armoured warfare, which have been altered in turn by rapid advances in technology.
 No one classification system works across all periods or all nations; in particular, weight-based classification is inconsistent between countries and eras.
 > - [What are Tanks?](https://en.wikipedia.org/wiki/Tank#Classification)

 # **The SU-122 SPG**